 From a nutrition perspective,

-However, for vegans, rice, and hemp powders may achieve the same benefits .
+However, for vegans, a combination of rice, hemp, and pea protein powder may achieve the same benefits .

 3. Dietary Restrictions

 You might be thinking of vegans and vegetarians where it's down to a personal choice.
 But it's far more common to make dietary decisions due to allergies and intolerances.